yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-vpcs/cloud-vpc-setup.md

 1. [Create a VPC](../cloud-add-vpc/#create-a-vpc).

     - The VPC reserves a range of IP addresses for the network.
-The range cannot overlap with the range used by any application VPC you want to peer.
+The range can't overlap with the range used by any application VPC you want to peer.

     - VPCs are configured on the [VPCs](../cloud-add-vpc/) page of the **VPC Network** tab on the **Network Access** page.

     - The status of the VPC is _Active_ when done.

-    - Once the VPC is created, you can [deploy a cluster in the VPC](../cloud-add-vpc/#deploy-a-cluster-in-a-vpc); you do not need to wait until the VPC is peered.
+    - Once the VPC is created, you can [deploy a cluster in the VPC](../cloud-add-vpc/#deploy-a-cluster-in-a-vpc); you don't need to wait until the VPC is peered.

 1. [Create a peering connection](../cloud-add-peering/) between the VPC and the application VPC on the cloud provider network.

     - Peering connections are configured on the [Peering Connections](../cloud-add-peering) page of the **VPC Network** tab on the **Network Access** page.

-    - The status of the peering connection is _Pending_ when done.
+    - The status of the peering connection is _Pending_ when done; to make the connection active, you must configure your cloud provider.

 1. Configure your cloud provider to confirm the connection.